 The last thing to note is that is returns the names of all of the volumes it affected, so store the response in a variable if you want to then do something to those volumes:

 NOTE: This also comes in handy in vSphere 6.7 Update 1.
 There is a change in how VMware formulates the API calls to VASA for VM creation where we do not get the VM name where we expect, so the volume group does not get created.
-We are updating our VASA provider to react to this change, but in the mean time for new VMs created in that release, you will need to run this cmdlet to get the volume group created.
+This is fixed in Purity 5.1.9.
+If you are running 6.7 U1 or later update to this release.